 Jon began his career in Florida where his love of sports medicine intensified working with professional, collegiate and HS athletes.
 Jon worked with touring tennis professionals and top-ranked juniors from both the Saddlebrook and Palmer Academies.
 He has taught national seminars to other physical therapists on how to evaluate and treat the tennis athlete and the bio-mechanics of tennis.
 He is passionate about working with new and seasoned athletes specializing in tennis players, runners and triathletes.
 In addition to working with top-ranked ATP and WTA professionals, he has worked with athletes from all major sports, including the NCAA, NHL, MLB, NBA, NFL, Arena Football, LPGA, US and Foreign Olympic teams and served as one of the physical therapy providers for the Carolina Ballet for 5 years.

-Jon is also the owner of Stay Strong Physical Therapy and a self-proclaimed and proud PT geek.
+Jon is also currently working as a physiotherapist on the ATP (Association of Tennis Professionals) Tour and a self-proclaimed and proud PT geek.
 He loves discussing and reading up on the latest trends and approaches in therapy and sports training.
-Originally from the Buffalo, New York area, he and Debbie have fallen in love with North Carolina, where they stay active and raise their 2 boys Tyler and Josh and their lab mix, Jax .
-Jon enjoys coaching the boys sports teams and staying fit by cycling, running, playing tennis, roller hockey and competing in triathlons including B2B, the Raleigh 70.3 and Ironman Lake Placid.
+Originally from the Buffalo, New York area, he and Debbie have fallen in love with North Carolina, where they stay active and raise their 2 boys Tyler and Josh.
+Jon enjoys staying fit by cycling, running, playing tennis, practicing yoga and competing in triathlons including B2B, the Raleigh 70.3 and Ironman Lake Placid.